 He has been Ambassador to Honduras, Mexico, the Philippines, the United Nations, and Iraq.
 In Washington he served twice on the National Security Council staff, first as Director for Vietnam in the Nixon Administration and then as Deputy National Security Advisor under President Reagan.
 He has also held a cabinet level position as the first Director of National Intelligence under President George W. Bush.
 His most recent position in government was as Deputy Secretary of State, where he served as the State Department’s Chief Operating Officer.

 While in the private sector from 1997 to 2001, Ambassador Negroponte was Executive Vice President of the McGraw-Hill Companies, with responsibility for overseeing the company’s international activities.
 During those years he was also Chairman of the French-American Foundation.
-From 2009 to 2016, Mr. Negroponte taught international relations at Yale’s Jackson Institute and from 2016 to 2018 at The Elliott School for International Affairs at George Washington University.
-During the 2018-2019 academic year, he was the James R. Schlesinger Distinguished Professor at the University of Virginia’s Miller Center.
+Since 2009, Amb.
+Negroponte has held teaching positions at Yale, the George Washington University, the University of Virginia, and Georgetown.

 Ambassador Negroponte serves as Chairman Emeritus of the Council of the Americas/Americas Society.
 He is also Co-chairman of the US-Philippines Society and a past member of the Secretary of State’s Foreign Affairs Policy Board.
 He has also served as Chairman of the Intelligence and National Security Alliance.